selabhvl/dat250public/expassignments/expass2.md

 The goal of this assignment is to make some initial experiment with the Java Persistence Architecture (JPA).
 This will include setting up a database for experimentation and study object-relational mapping.

-If you encounter technical problems during this experiment assignment, then please post your questions and issues on the Canvas discussion forum for the DAT250 course: https://hvl.instructure.com/courses/13451/discussion_topics/103071

 Note that this is an **individual** assignment (see Hand-in at the end of the document).

 ### Installation: Derby Database